-Outcome 5.2: Communities have confidence in Energy Trust as an organization that will work collaboratively and in good faith to reach mutual goals, according to the communities' desires and needs.
+- Outcome 5.1: Energy Trust has developed the relationships and communication channels needed to continuously understand the evolving needs of communities that have been underserved by Energy Trust in the past. - Outcome 5.2: Communities have confidence in Energy Trust as an organization that will work collaboratively and in good faith to reach mutual goals, according to the communities' desires and needs. - 2023 Metric and Measurement: Number of community engagement activities planned for 2023 and results from those completed engagements.